 To say that Google changed the online search game is an understatement.
 This is why it is the most popular search engine out there.
 Google is also the search engine one is most likely to focus on when optimizing their website for search engines.

 So why mess around with other keyword research tools when you can get your SEO advice straight from the source.
 Google Correlate is one such keyword research tool.
 Content creators often times underestimate the value of this tool.

 The power of this tool comes from its ability to give you a large keyword list.
 As the name infers, this tool is all about finding keywords that correlate to the ones you type in.
 So it looks for keywords that are searched together.
 As you use your focus keywords to check out what correlating keywords are out there, this tool will let you create a larger list.
 If you ever find yourself out of ideas, you can always pull yourself up by using this tool.

-When I saw this tool, I thought it was possibly the simplest to use keyword research tool I had ever come across.
+When I saw this tool, I thought it was possibly the simplest to use keyword research tools I had ever come across.
 Keyword In is an easy to use tool that will help you combine keywords easily.
 It is the perfect tool for those who would like to learn how to do keyword research.
 Once you have your seed keywords, also known as long-tail keywords or key phrases, you can plug them into this simple keyword research tool.

 This all takes no longer than a few seconds.
 It is a simple three step: